ahmetburakbarakli/pathfinder-android/README.md

 # pathfinder-android
-Android application for our hackathon project PathFinder.
+> Android application for our hackathon project PathFinder as Sii Pılas.

 In fact, this is a just WebView, but I just want to share it.
 There aren't any easter eggs.
-Just a normal, standart app.
+Just a normal, standart webview.